Knee-Knock Rise: Plot synopsis

 The story is set in the small village of Instep.
 Egan, a young boy, has come to visit relatives and attend a fair.
 The village's people are terrified by the noises that come from the top of a small nearby mountain.
 No one has ever investigated the source of the sound, but the general rumor is that a thing called the "Megrimum" lives up there, kept at bay only through the use of various charms and offerings.

 Teased by his cousin, Egan decides to make a trek up the mountain to investigate the source of the noises.
 When he discovers what's really up there, he has a hard decision to make about whether or not to inform the village.

-At the top of the rise, Egan discovers that there is no Megrimum; the source of the sound is the steam from a boiling spring inside a cave that whistles, moans, and echos through the rocky cavern when it rains.
-Egan tries to tell others that the mystery of the Megrimum can be explained, but they prefer to continue believing.
+At the top of the rise, Egan discovers that there is no Megrimum; the source of the sound is the steam from a boiling spring inside a cave that whistles, moans, and echoes through the rocky cavern when it rains.
+Egan tries to tell others that the mystery of the Megrimum can be explained, but they prefer to continue believing in a Megrimum.